SalomePlatform/adao/doc/en/index.rst

 requires to read and come back regularly to the third and fifth ones.
 The last part focuses on :ref:`section_advanced`, how to get more information, or how to use it by scripting, without the graphical user interface (GUI).
-And, to respect the module requirements, be sure to read the part :ref:`section_licence`.
+And, to respect the module requirements, be sure to read the part :ref:`section_license`.

 In all this documentation, we use standard notations of linear algebra, data assimilation (as described in [Ide97]_) and optimization.
 In particular, vectors